-Nike’s CEO, Mark Parker … the average running geek who became an excellent shoe designer, and then a world leading CEO
+Nike’s CEO Mark Parker hangs up his running shoes … How an average marathon geek became an innovative shoe designer, and the world’s most creative CEO

-Mark Parker was the running geek who became a shoe designer, and then became CEO of the world’s largest sportswear company.
+Mark Parker was the running geek who became an innovative shoe designer, and then became CEO of the world’s largest sportswear company.

-He became chairman, president and CEO of Nike in 2016, stepping into the rather big running shoes of founder Phil Knight.
+He stepped into the top job at Nike in 2006, and into the rather big running shoes of founder Phil Knight.
 Knight said “He was one of the first guys we recruited out of college, so we’ve kind of had our eye on him for almost 40 years.”

 He had previously been instrumental in Nike’s annual revenue growth since joining the company in 1979.
-Since taking on the role of as CEO in 2006, profits have increased 57 percent and Nike’s market cap has more than doubled.
-The success of Nike stems from how well Parker has embraced innovation and prioritised design.
+Over the 14 years he has been in the role of CEO, profits have increased 57 percent and Nike’s market cap has grown by over 1000%.
+The success of Nike particularly stems from how well Parker has embraced innovation and design, but also digital and direct sales.

 Parker has overseen the sportswear giant’s emergence into the fashion industry’s orbit.
-Parker has successfully appealed to the street style generation with what have become best-selling products, most notably Nike’s Free Runs, Air Max and Fly Knit product lines.
-Fast Company named Parker the Most Creative Chief Executive in 2012.
-In 2015, he was named Fortune’s Business Person of the Year.
+Parker has successfully appealed to the street style generation with what have become best-selling products, most notably Nike’s Free Runs, Air Max, Fly Knit and Vaporfly product lines. in 2010 Fast Company called him “the world’s most creative CEO.”

 Here are some of the ways in which he has personally transformed Nike: